PacktPublishing/Machine-Learning-with-Apache-Spark-Quick-Start-Guide/README.md

 The code will look like the following:
 ```
-if (test expression)
+import findspark
-{
+findspark.init()
-  Statement upon condition is true
+from pyspark import SparkContext, SparkConf
-}
+import random}
 ```

 **Following is what you need for this book:**
 Copy and paste the Audience section from the EPIC.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-15).
+With the following software and hardware list you can run all code files present in the book (Chapter 1-8).

 ### Software and Hardware List